npragin/ai-club-project-management/tutorials/environment_setup_tutorial.md

 Author: Noah Pragin

-This is a tutorial for getting your development environment set up and ready to work on a project!
-In this tutorial we will:
+This tutorial will guide you through setting up your development environment and preparing it for project work!
+In this tutorial, we will:

 - Get you on the engineering servers (optional)
-- Setup GitHub and git
+- Set up GitHub and git
-- Download and setup VS Code, the application you'll use to write code (optional)
+- Download and set up VS Code, the application you'll use to write code (optional)
 - Ready Python and Python's package manager Pip
 - Introduce Python virtual environments

 ## Where Will You Work?
-You have two options on where you will write your code and train your models.
-The first is your computer, and the second are the engineering servers that OSU makes available to its students.
-OSU's engineering servers provide a Linux environment with many tools pre-installed, and are where CS and ECE students complete a majority of their coursework.
+You have two options for where you will write your code and train your models.
+The first is your computer, and the second is the engineering servers that OSU makes available to its students.
+OSU's engineering servers offer a Linux environment with numerous pre-installed tools, where CS and ECE students complete the majority of their coursework.
 We recommend using the ENGR servers, but you are free to make your own decision.
 To help you, here are the pros and cons of each environment:

 | | Pros | Cons |
 | - | - | - |